-The optimality conditions for problem LCQP may also be written in terms of the vector of reduced costs.
-The current point is optimal if $d_j \ge 0$ for all nonbasic variables at their lower bounds, $d_j \le 0$ for all nonbasic variables at their upper bounds, and $d_j = 0$ for all superbasic variables.
-In practice, an approximate QP solution is found by slightly relaxing these conditions on d_i (see the Optimality tolerance described in section 4.6).
+The optimality conditions for problem LQP may be written in terms of d.
+The current point is optimal if $d_j \ge 0$ for all nonbasic variables at their lower bounds, $d_j \le 0$ for all nonbasic variables at their upper bounds, and $d_j = 0$ for all superbasic variables ($d_s = 0$).
+In practice, an approximate QP solution is found by slightly relaxing these conditions on d_j (see Optimality tolerance p.
+35).

-If $d_s = 0$, no improvement can be made with the current BSN partition, and a nonbasic variable with non-optimal reduced cost is selected to be added to S. The iteration is then repeated with n_s increased by one.
+If $d_s = 0$, no improvement can be made with the current BSN partition, and a nonbasic variable with non-optimal reduced gradient is selected to be added to S. The iteration is then repeated with n_s increased by one.
 At all stages, if the step (x, s) + p would cause a basic or superbasic variable to violate one of its bounds, a shorter step $(x, s) + \alpha p$ is taken, one of the variables is made nonbasic, and n_s is decreased by one.

-The process of computing and testing reduced gradients is known as pricing (a term first introduced in the context of the simplex method for linear programming).
-To price the jth variable means that its reduced gradient is computed as $d_j = g_j - a_j^T \pi$, where a_j is the jth column of (A - I).
-(In the PRINT file output, the nonbasic variable selected after pricing, along with its reduced gradient d_j , are printed in the columns marked +SBS and dj.)
+The process of computing and testing reduced gradients d_N is known as pricing (a term introduced in the context of the simplex method for linear programming).
+Pricing the jth variable means computing $d_j = g_j - a_j^T \pi$, where a_j is the jth column of $\begin{pmatrix} A & -I \end{pmatrix}$.
+In the Print file, d_j and j are denoted by dj and +SBS.
 If A has significantly more columns than rows (i.e., $n \gg m$), pricing can be computationally expensive.
-In this case, a strategy known as partial pricing can be used to compute and test only a subset of the d_j 's.
+In this case, a strategy known as partial pricing can be used to compute and test only a subset of d_N .

-At each iteration, an upper-triangular matrix R is available such that $R^T R = Z^T H Z$.
-Normally, R is computed from $Z^T H Z$ at the start of phase 2 and is then updated as the basic and nonbasic sets change.
+Solving the reduced Hessian system (2.2) is sometimes expensive.
+With the option QPSolver Cholesky, an upper-triangular matrix R is maintained satisfying $R^T R = Z^T H Z$.
+Normally, R is computed from $Z^T H Z$ at the start of phase 2 and is then updated as the BSN sets change.
 For efficiency the dimension of R should not be excessive (say, $n_s \leq 1000$).
 This is guaranteed if the number of nonlinear variables is "moderate".
+Other QPSolver options are available for problems with many degrees of freedom.

 If the QP contains linear variables, H is positive semi-definite and R may be singular with at least one zero diagonal.
 In this case, an inertia-controlling active-set strategy is used to ensure that only the last diagonal of R can be zero.
-(See [7] for discussion of a similar strategy for indefinite quadratic programming.)
+(See [10] for discussion of a similar strategy for indefinite quadratic programming.)

-2.3.
+2.4.
 Treatment of constraint infeasibilities

-If the constraints are infeasible (i.e., $v \neq 0$ or $w \neq 0$ at the end of phase 1), no solution exists for Problem LCQP and the user has the option of either terminating or continuing in so-called elastic mode (see the discussion of the optional parameter Elastic option).
-In elastic mode, a "relaxed" or "perturbed" problem is solved in which q(x) is minimized while allowing some of the bounds to become "elastic"-i.e., to change from their specified values.
+If the constraints are infeasible ($v \neq 0$ or $w \neq 0$ at the end of phase 1), no solution exists for Problem LQP.
+The user has the option of terminating or else continuing in so-called elastic mode (see Elastic mode p.
+31), wherein a "relaxed" or "perturbed" problem is solved in which q(x) is minimized while allowing some of the bounds to become "elastic".
 Variables subject to elastic bounds are known as elastic variables.
-An elastic variable is free to violate one or both of its original upper or lower bounds.
-The user is able to assign which bounds will become elastic if elastic mode is ever started-see the parameter hElast of subroutine sq0pt.
+They are specified by sqOpt's input parameter hEtype.
+An elastic variable is free to violate one or both of its original upper or lower bounds, but a penalty is incurred.

-To make the relaxed problem meaningful, SQOPT minimizes q(x) while (in some sense) finding the "smallest" violation of the elastic variables.
 In the situation where all the variables are elastic, the relaxed problem has the form where γ is a nonnegative parameter known as the elastic weight, and $q(x) + \gamma \sum{j} (v_j + w_j)$ is called the composite objective.
 In the more general situation where only a subset of the bounds are elastic, the v's and w's for the non-elastic bounds are fixed at zero.